ice-blockchain/ion-address-book/README.md

 **⚠️ Important:** use `wallet` type for **all wallets** (including validator addresses) and **uninit** addresses.

-This field is needed because some addresses in TON have to be in other format (UQ vs EQ).
+This field is needed because some addresses in ION have to be in other format (UQ vs EQ).
 The address itself can be in any format, just set the correct `type`.

 ## Building